cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/bigdataapplications/2020/mobility_and_transportation_systems.md

 ---
-title: Mobility and Transportation Systems
+title: Mobility (Industry)
 draft: false
 weight: 7
 description: >
-  This section discusses the mobility and transportation systems.
+  This section discusses the mobility in Industry
 ---

 ## Overview